hemant-soni-vst-au4/microservice/README.md

 docker run imageName => to build container from image

-docker build -t dockerId/projectName .  => to
+docker build -t dockerId/projectName:0.0.1 .  => to
+ rebuild docker image
 docker run image id or image tag

 docker run -it dockerId/projectName sh -> to start shell in docker